The Faculty of Arts invites high achieving students to undertake study overseas for credit towards their degree.

 The School of Culture and Communication and the School of Historical and Philosophical Studies teach subjects overseas as one-month intensive fieldwork programs in the summer or winter non-teaching period.
 See the school websites for more information on the entry requirements.

 The Faculty of Arts Exchange Enabling Scholarships provide funding to students who might not be able to consider an overseas experience because of financial constraints or those who could benefit from additional financial support to enhance their experience.
-We will consider students who fall into the categories of disability, low socioeconomic, indigenous and Torres Straight islander, or difficult personal circumstance.
+We will consider students who fall into the categories of disability, low socioeconomic, Indigenous and Torres Strait Islander, or difficult personal circumstance.
 Funding will be assessed and awarded on a needs basis.
 Applicants are required to provide supporting documentation that attests to the disadvantage experienced.
+More information...